DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply/teacher-training-references.md

     Application tips from a teacher training provider : "/blog/application-tips-from-a-teacher-training-provider" Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" 7 things to include in your teacher training application : "/blog/7-things-to-include-in-your-teacher-training-application"
+navigation: 30.15
+navigation_title: Teacher training references
+navigation_description: Find out how to get qualified teacher status (QTS) through postgraduate teacher training if you have a degree or you’re studying for one.
 date: "2023-07-03"
 keywords:
   - teacher training references